benblack769/HW6/readme.md

     f(501) = 10e-4
     f(30000) = 10e-7

-Plugging this into an exponential fit function, and viola.
+Plugging these numbers into an exponential fit function, and viola.

     f(x) = 1.124210035 * 10^(-4) * 10^(-2.341611959*10^-4 * x)

 The graph of which looks fairly similar to the data in the memcache paper.

 ### 8. Experimental Design

+s